 - If you’re a week or more behind simply start your note off by saying “after taking time to reflect on the opportunity with XYZ….
 This type of opening statement allows you to give a nod to the amount of time between your interview and your follow up note, but it doesn’t make excuses or come across as whiney.
 It’s purposeful.

 - Any excuses you’re tempted to make or send along with your thank you will fall on deaf ears.
-No one will care about your “my dog ate my homework” excuses and you will negatively impact your chances of landing an offer.
+No one will care about your “dog ate my homework” excuse and you’ll negatively impact your chances of landing an offer.

 Don’t allow your late thank you note to spoil the awesome impression you made during your interviews by piling on excuses.
 Be strategic with how you compose your thank you note and timing most likely won’t be noticed.

-Rest assured, a speedy thank you note within 1-3 days of your interview is highly recommended.
+Rest assured, a speedy thank you note within 1-2 days of your interview is highly recommended.
 If a company is on a tight turn to make a decision, your tardy note may very well cost you a job offer.
-If that’s the case, simply learn from your error and remember to carve time out to draft a great thank you note after an interview as your job search continues!
+If that’s the case, simply learn from your mistake and remember to make time to create a great thank you note after your next job interview!